|

 problems of personal safety.

-My solution to the filament problem: worked filaments
+My solution to the filament problem worked, filaments

 now lasted a week to ten days of approximately continuous operation.

-helped the rapid conclusion of many a Doctoral Thesis.*
+inch cyclotron helped the rapid conclusion of many a Doctoral Thesis.*

 However, at this time we had other lessons to learn.